FREE DELIVERY FOR ALL ORDERS OVER £50

-The Horse Chestnut Leafminer creates mines in the leaves of the trees, and the moth larvae will pupate in these mines.
-These mines reach very high numbers, making the leaves of the trees appear white before they turn brown, as pictured above.
+The Horse Chestnut Leafminer creates mines in the leaves of the trees, and the moth larvae will pupate inside these mines.
+Leafminers can create multiple mines as their numbers increase, making the leaves of the trees appear white before they turn brown, as pictured above.
 This gives the tree a prematurely autumnal appearance.
-The tree is weakened by in the infestation and will produce smaller conkers, but the pest does not appear to kill the trees.
-It does, however, make the trees more prone to diseases and infections.
+The tree is weakened by the infestation and will produce smaller conkers.
+The pest does not appear to kill the trees but does make the trees more prone to diseases and infections.